top of page

 • Jun 25, 2024

-• 2 min read
+• 4 min read

 A hyper-pop competitive PVP pinball game that produces the visual adrenaline of slot machines and anime fighting games.

-PvPin | USC Project | Role: Creative Designer | Engine: UEFN (Fortnite Creative) | Team Size: 4 | Genre: Competitive Arcade Party Game
+Engine: Unreal Engine / UEFN (Fortnite Creative) | Team Size: 4 | Role: Creative Designer | Genre: Competitive Arcade Party Game

 Our team had four months to design, build, and balance the game.

-• Had depth without overwhelming the player's
+• Felt rewarding without overwhelming the player with complexity

-• Encouraged skill expression
+• Encouraged meaningful skill expression

-• Remained replayable across multiple matches
+• Remained engaging across multiple consecutive matches

 I designed interconnected systems that supported replayability: